rehmanzafar/xai-iml-sota/README.md

 * [Interpretable Machine Learning](https://christophm.github.io/interpretable-ml-book/); Christoph Molnar; Intoduces the most popular methods (LIME, PDP, SHAP and few others) along with more general bird's-eye view over interpretability.

 * [Explanatory Model Analysis](https://pbiecek.github.io/ema/); Przemyslaw Biecek and Tomasz Burzykowski; Explore, Explain and Examine Predictive Models

+* [XAI Stories](https://pbiecek.github.io/xai_stories/); This book is the result of a student projects for Interpretable Machine Learning course at the University of Warsaw and the Warsaw University of Technology.
+Each team has prepared one case study for selected XAI technique.

+* [Limitations of Interpretable Machine Learning Methods](https://compstat-lmu.github.io/iml_methods_limitations/); This book explains limitations of current methods in interpretable machine learning.
+The methods include partial dependence plots (PDP), Accumulated Local Effects (ALE), permutation feature importance, leave-one-covariate out (LOCO) and local interpretable model-agnostic explanations (LIME).

 ## Tools